arduino/docs-content/content/learn/02.microcontrollers/04.debugging/debugging.md

 The properties that involve around the transceiver are composed of transmission and reception power, transfer unit defining package to transmitted, and frequency value with its shift margins.
 These are properties that are configured on code but cannot be debugged with a simple visual inspection, as our eyes cannot see the frequencies on the air.
 To be able to debug this, we can use a SDR to transform into a visual representation of the desired frequency spectrum.

-There are several softwares to assist this process and one of them is GQRX supported on OSX and Linux.
+There are several software to assist this process and one of them is GQRX supported on OSX and Linux.
 The devices to be debugged are powered on while SDR takes care of catching any present transmission on the air and display it on the screen.
 Shown visual representation of the signal via SDR software can now be used to verify the transmission power outputted by the device and the amount of data that flew on the air.

 Additionally, it is possible to observe the frequency in which the device is transmitting on.
 This allows us to check if the device is holding the frequency value without changing after certain actions.
 Such actions can be frequency change or hopping due to badly designed code architecture.
 On top of it, if somehow the device is found to be moving on a large distance or at a very fast speed, frequency shift can also be observed.
 Frequency shift can be corrected via Doppler Frequency Shift correction.